 If you have been thinking of a flea bomb loaded with chemicals to eliminate fleas from your house, you must reconsider once and give a try to this herbal spray instead.
 This homemade flea spray uses such ingredients as lemon juice and witch hazel.
 They are entirely safe for your pets and kids.
 Here’s the recipe for this herbal flea spray.

 - Vinegar- 1 gallon (a little less than 4 litres)

 - Water- ½ gallon (a little less than 2 litres)

 - Lemon juice- 16 oz. (a little less than 500 ml)

 - Witch hazel- 8 oz. (a little less than 250 ml)

 - Fresh vacuum bag- 1

-- Home and Garden Sprayer- 1 (this sprayer should be able to hold at least 6-7 liters at a time)
+- Home and Garden Sprayer- 1 (this sprayer should be able to hold at least 6-7 litres at a time)

-You need to do vacuuming and then spraying with the flea spray.
+You need to do the vacuuming and then spraying with the flea spray.